cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

     properties:
       resource_id: network2
 {{< /gsHighlight >}}
-  In the example above, network1 will be connected to a NIC preceding the one network2 will - however these wont be eth0/eth1, but rather eth1/eth2 - because by default, the management network will be prepended to the networks list (i.e. it'll be assigned to eth0).
+  In the example above, network1 is connected to a NIC preceding the one network2 will.
+However, these will not be eth0/eth1, but rather eth1/eth2 because by default, the management network will be prepended to the networks list (meaning it will be assigned to eth0).
-  To avoid this prepending, one should explicitly declare a relationship to the management network, where the network's represented in the blueprint by an existing resource (using the "use_external_resource" property).
+  To avoid this prepending, explicitly declare a relationship to the management network, where the network is represented in the blueprint by an existing resource (using the `use_external_resource` property).
-  This will cause the management network adhere the NICs ordering as the rest of them.
+  This will cause the management network to adhere the NICs ordering as the rest of them.
   Example:
 {{< gsHighlight  yaml  >}}
 node_templates: